collinc97/Text-Editor/ReadMe.md

 ## Motivation

-This project was a project completed while enrolled in Computer Science 61B at the Univeristy of Califorina at Berkeley.
+This project was a project completed while enrolled in Computer Science 61B at the Univeristy of Califorina at Berkeley in the Fall of 2016.